bmanders716/bmanders716.github.io/cookbook.md

 Lemon Pudding.

-_Ingredients_--Ω†lb. of bread-crumbs.
+_Ingredients_--Ì†¨b. of bread-crumbs.
-               º†lb. of finely-chopped suet.
+               Ï†¨b. of finely-chopped suet.
-               º†lb. of castor sugar.
+               Ï†¨b. of castor sugar.
                The grated rind of one lemon, and the juice of two.
                2 eggs.
                Enough milk to mix it.